-CaPS – Privacy offer a range of services to support you with your journey to compliance with the UK and EU Data Protection laws including the GDPR.
+CaPS – Privacy offer a range of services to support you with your journey to compliance with the UK’s Data Protection laws including the UK GDPR.
 We are based in the South East of England but we’re able to support organisations nationally.
 Our services are scalable to accommodate the size and complexity of your business.
 These services include:

 Data Inventory, Record of Processing and Data Mapping

 A data inventory, or a personal information audit, is a fundamental requirement of understanding what data you hold, how you obtain it and your lawful purpose for obtaining it.
 In addition, this process will help you adhere to the key principles of data minimisation, purpose limitation, storage limitation, and accuracy.
 It will form the basis of your record of processing activity, something almost all organisations require.

 Virtual Data Protection Officer (DPO)

 The GDPR provides for the appointment of a Data Protection Officer (DPO) to support and monitor compliance..
 Some organisations, such as Public Authorities must appoint a DPO by law, others can choose to do so, which is recognised as good practice.
 However, you do not have to employ someone full time, you can access DPO support through our Virtual DPO service.
 Our support packages can be scaled to provide the appropriate level of support to your organisation, giving you a cost-effective alternative to establishing a salaried position.

 We understand that it is really difficult to know where to begin especially when the day job is busy!
 Our Data Protection/ GDPR Gap analysis report allows for an objective review of what policies, procedures and working practices and technical measures are already in place and where you need to fill any ‘gaps’.
 With this benchmark report, you can commence a programme of improvement and measure your improvement!